Machinery Repairman

 Council members come from three communities of Small Business Professionals:

-• Government: DoD and other federal agencies
+• Government: DoW and other federal agencies

 • Industry: Small Business Liaison Officers